Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 18. How much consistancy exists in personality ? `Page 507` Walter Mishcel thoughts and CAPS system.
 19. How can low self-esteem lead to a cycle of failure ?`Page 507` self esteem in cultures ?
 20. Evaluate different personality approaches ?
-21. What is biological and evolution personality appraoch ?
+21. What is biological and evolution personality appraoch ? twins ?`509`
 22. Which personality traits are more like to be hereditary ?
-Give example ?
+Give example ? `509`
-23. What is temperament ?
+23. What is temperament ?`509`
 24. Does the identification of specifi c genes linked to personality, coupled with the existence of temperaments from the time of birth, mean that we are destined to have certain types of personalities?`Page 510`
 25. What fault does humanist theorists consider all other approaches have ?`Page 511`